smillyman1/Car_SE/README.md

 If you don't shake the Tiva enoguh: The speed of the game increases, but the shake difficulty wont increase.

 The best score of the game is then stored in the EEPROM.

+This game was produced as the main project for the SE 101 course.